xmartlabs/xmartlabs.github.io/_posts/2018-12-03-how-NFC-can-help-improve-your-business.md

 ---
 layout: post
 title:  How NFC can help improve your business
-date: 2018-10-08 09:00:00
+date: 2018-12-03 09:00:00
 author: Felipe de León
 categories: NFC
 author_id: felipe

 ---

-NFC it's a communication protocol that enables two devices to share data within a range of up to 4 cm, launched to the public in 2004.
+NFC is a communication protocol that enables two devices to share data within a range of up to 4 cm, launched to the public in 2004.
 This technology is usually used to share personal or critical data between two devices, since its range restrictions make it more secure than Bluetooth.

 With the release of iOS 11 back in 2017, Apple added support for NFC applications.
 By providing a native iOS SDK you can integrate into iOS apps, it joined Google and other device manufacturers that already supported the protocol.
 As a result, the amount of devices with NFC integration capabilities on the market has widely increased.